teamhanko/hanko/frontend/frontend-sdk/README.md

 ```

 - "hanko-user-logged-out": Will be triggered, when the user actively logs out.
 In other browser windows, a "hanko-session-expired" event
   will be triggered at the same time.
-The "hanko-user-logged-out" event will also be triggered after the page has been loaded and the user is logged out.

 ```js
 hanko.onUserLoggedOut(() => {